rootsecdev/ChromeOS/README.md

 Enabling will take you through a wizard and it will download about 300mb worth of data.
 It can take 5 to 10 mins to set up.

-2. One you are finished open up your terminal icon.
+2. Once you are finished open up your terminal icon.
 Update your linux terminal with the following commands:

 ```
 sudo apt-get update